lynch school of education

 The undergraduate majors in the Lynch School, with the exception of the major in Applied Psychology and Human Development, are intended to meet the requirements for Initial Licensure as a teacher of the Massachusetts Department of Education.
 The Lynch School accreditation process and the Interstate Licensure Compact (ICC) facilitate licensure in other states.
 Licensure requirements are set by each state, however, and are subject to change.
 Students seeking licensure in Massachusetts must pass all appropriate tests of the Massachusetts Tests for Educator Licensure.
 All students must consult with the Office of Practicum Experiences and Teacher Induction and/or the Boston College Career Center to review the most recent licensure requirements of Massachusetts and other states.

-The Lynch School offers three minors for Education majors—Special Education, Middle School Mathematics Teaching, and Leadership in Higher Education and Community Settings.
+The Lynch School offers two minors and one concentration for Education majors—Middle School Mathematics Teaching, Leadership in Higher Education and Community Settings, and a Special Education Concentration.
 The Massachusetts Department of Elementary and Secondary Education is mandating that all teacher candidates complete a specific bilingual course.
-Please consult the Chair of Teacher Education, Special Education, and Curriculum and Instruction or the Assistant Dean of Undergraduates at LSOE for the most current information.
+Please consult the Chair of Teacher Education, Special Education, and Curriculum and Instruction or the Associate Dean of Undergraduates at LSOE for the most current information.

-The minor in Special Education is designed to prepare students to work with a diverse group of special needs learners.
+The concentration in Special Education is designed to prepare students to work with a diverse group of special needs learners.
 In light of a growing national movement for further inclusion of special needs students in regular classrooms, teachers must be able to accommodate special needs students in their classrooms.
-All education students are strongly urged to consider this important minor.
-Detailed information on the minor in Special Education can be found in the Minors section of the Lynch School catalog and on the Lynch School website.
+All education students are strongly urged to consider this important concentration.
+Detailed information on the concentration in Special Education can be found in the Minors section of the Lynch School catalog and on the Lynch School website.

-The minor in Middle School Mathematics Teaching is available to Elementary Education majors with an Arts and Sciences Mathematics major or an Arts and Sciences Mathematics/Computer Science interdisciplinary major, or to Secondary Education majors with an Arts and Sciences Mathematics major.
+The minor in Middle School Mathematics Teaching is available to Elementary Education majors with a Morrissey College of Arts and Sciences Mathematics major or Mathematics/Computer Science interdisciplinary major, or to Secondary Education majors with a Morrissey College of Arts and Sciences Mathematics major.
 Teachers of middle school mathematics are in great need in the United States, and all eligible Lynch School students should investigate this option.
 For more information on the minor in Middle School Mathematics Teaching, consult the Minors section of the Lynch School catalog and the Lynch School website.

 The major in Elementary Education prepares students for teaching children without disabilities and children with mild disabilities in regular classrooms, grades 1–6.